graearea/graearea.github.io/quick-swap-mirror-mounts.md

 all screws are included and are black, not the Titanium ones shown in the video.

 ## How much are they?
-**£50 delivered, but you pay me after you're happy**.
-I'll make them, send them out, and then you pay. if you don't need hinges (as you got them with my mirror adapters) it's 10 off. if you don't want the sidescreen brackets, it's £35 delivered.
+**£60 delivered, but you pay me after you're happy**.
+I'll make them, send them out, and then you pay. if you don't need hinges (as you got them with my mirror adapters) it's 10 off.

 To order [USE THIS FORM](https://forms.gle/DpTGsNrgPXGaVSZi8)